 Mr. Cepeda remarked on the annual meeting and said that due to weather concerns, the Board would not be holding an executive session.
 He referred to a trip to India that he took with President Killeen; Dr. Edward Seidel, vice president for economic development and innovation; and members of the faculty, and he told the Board that nine memoranda of understanding were signed with top universities and entities in India.
-Mr. Cepeda then asked Dr. Amiridis to provide a welcome from the University of Illinois at Chicago.
+Mr. Cepeda then asked Dr. Michael D. Amiridis, chancellor, University of Illinois at Chicago, and vice president, University of Illinois, to provide a welcome from the University of Illinois at Chicago.